mariusrauen/rh-fnnp/README.md

 #### Render with Ctrl + Shift + V

 This README contains information regarding the project structure and the processed data (Introduction), and the software exectuion (Instruction).
 For this Data Science task, the Hadley-Wickham method is used to investigate the data provided by the 'Electricity System Operator' (ESO) and by 'Strom- und Gasmarktdaten' (SMARD) of the German 'Bundesnetzagentur.
+The SMARD dataset is abbrevated with 'GER'.
 The method steps of Hadley-Wickham are shown in the image below.

 #### AIM:
-To be filled ...
+The aim of the project is to predict one author defined feature of the dataset.
+For this project work, this feature is overall demand of the United Kingdom, Germany respectively with the label 'OVERALL'.

+TODO: check target_idx and original idx
+TODO: visualize histogram
+TODO: transfer learning

 Sources of the raw data (2024/09/28):
 | Name                                                      | Source                                                                                    |